 - If you have any questions about the Brenta Canal area e-mail me here

-- If you’d like to join my next small group travelling to Venice and the Veneto in April and October 2018 click here for this year’s programmem: Venice and the Veneto
+- If you’d like to join my next small group travelling to Venice and the Veneto.
+There’s our Writer’s Retreat in September, 2019 or the next small group tour in May, 2020.
+You can e-mail: email@example.com Previous years details here: Venice and the Veneto

 - I hope you enjoy reading about the Brenta Canal and the wonderful countryside and villas that stretch from the lagoon to Padova.